SharinaS/Cloud-Engineering-Fundamentals/EC2.md

 ### Reserved has 3  types of pricing

 * NURI - No upfront
+  * No upfront payment is required.
+You are billed a discounted hourly rate  for every hour within the term, regardless of whether the Reserved Instance is being used.
+No Upfront Reserved Instances are based on a contractual obligation to pay monthly for the entire term of the reservation.
+A successful billing history is required before you can purchase No Upfront Reserved Instances.
 * PURI - Partial upfront
+  *  A portion of the cost must be paid up front and the remaining hours in the term are billed at a discounted hourly rate, regardless of whether you’re using the Reserved Instance.
 * AURI - All upfront
+  * With the All Upfront option, you pay for the entire Reserved Instance term with one upfront payment.
+This option provides you with the largest discount compared to On-Demand instance pricing.
+  * With AURI, there's nothing to pay monthly.

 ### Reserved has 3 types